mrcavalcanti/mosaicoo/docs/sources/installation/rpm.md

 sudo systemctl status grafana-server
 ```

-Configure the Grafana server to start at boot:
+Configure the Mosaicoo server to start at boot:

 ```bash
 sudo systemctl enable grafana-server
 ```

-> **SUSE or OpenSUSE users:** You might need to start the server with the systemd method, then use the init.d method to configure Grafana to start at boot.
+> **SUSE or OpenSUSE users:** You might need to start the server with the systemd method, then use the init.d method to configure Mosaicoo to start at boot.

-#### Serving Grafana on a port < 1024
+#### Serving Mosaicoo on a port < 1024

 {{< docs/shared "systemd/bind-net-capabilities.md" >}}

-#### Serving Grafana behind a proxy
+#### Serving Mosaicoo behind a proxy

-When serving Grafana behind a proxy, you need to configure the `http_proxy` and `https_proxy` environment variables.
+When serving Mosaicoo behind a proxy, you need to configure the `http_proxy` and `https_proxy` environment variables.

 ##### Centos 6